bring/developer-site/_posts/2020-12-23-your-frontend-your-config.md

 ## Cleaning up an ejected config
 Or how to get rid of 7000 lines from your app.

-As stated, this isn’t a tutorial, but we will leave you with some directions if you have ejected and feel overwhelmed.
+This isn’t a tutorial but we will leave you with some directions if you have ejected and feel overwhelmed.

 Depending on what you’re comfortable with, you can copy your application without any config into a new folder and set it up from scratch.
 That’s probably the easiest way.
 If it’s the first time, you can try [our tutorial](../sane-react-config-with-webpack) first before repeating the steps with your own project.

 Or you can take the scenic route and start removing things.

 Get rid of all the dependencies you don’t use.
-It usually involves looking up a lot of dependencies, figuring out what they’re for, but that can be useful knowledge to have anyway.
+It usually involves looking up a lot of dependencies to figure out what they’re for, but that can be useful knowledge to have anyway.
 Running `npx npm-check` will list all dependencies and their status.
 If something shows up as not in use, it’s worth looking into if it can be removed.
 It’s not bulletproof but gives an indication.
-Additionally, you can search your code for any reference, if you are uncertain.
+Additionally, you can search your code for any reference.

 If you try building after you have removed dependencies, it will probably fail because most of them are still referenced in the config.
-This too has to be cleaned up but, again, starting from scratch is probably easier.
+This too has to be cleaned up.
+Again, starting from scratch is probably easier.

 You should also delete the scripts folder and add scripts for building and running to the package.json instead.